GaboUCR/Warp-Bite/bite_limitations.md

 Lost 133 connections at the beginning (timeout error).
 The same thing happen on large messages.

+## no messages, 1000 clients:
+lost 185 connections at the beginning (timeout error).

 ## 1 character message 10s - 30s, no subs, 500 clients:

 Worked perfectly.